Taoiseach accused of attempting to influence voting by Dublin County Council as stadium gets planning permission.

 The government had unsuccessfully lobbied the FAI to abandon plans for their own stadium in favour of Sports Campus Ireland, but according to Ahern, the door was still open.

-Colm Murray reports for RTÉ News on 11 September 2000.
+An RTÉ News report broadcast on 11 September 2000.
+The reporter is Colm Murray.